 LIFT LAB: CLASS SYLLABUS

-Mike Johnston Johnston.firstname.lastname@example.org (Periods 0-5
+Mike Johnston Johnston.firstname.lastname@example.org (Periods 0-5)

 Shannon Prince Prince.email@example.com (Period 6)

 Your counselor and/or administrator decided and approved what classes are to be taken in the LIFT Lab for each individual student depending on the student credit situation.
-They syllabus must be “turned in” within the first week for the student to continue working on his/her class.
+This class syllabus must be “turned in” with a parent guardian signature within the first week starting the on-line class for the student to continue working on class lessons.

 Module Quizzes/Essays = 40% Module Tests: 40% Final Exam: 20%

 Grades from the LIFT Lab go DIRECTLY onto the students’ transcripts.
 They DO NOT appear on Hamilton High School progress reports, report cards, or on Infinite Campus.
 Grades can be checked by looking onto the “Buzz System.”
 Student must complete all modules and receive a “green checkmark” and/or grade to receive credit for their lesson/module (including essays).
 It is the responsibility of the student to complete the “FINAL ACKNOWLEDGMENT” once they finish all their modules and the final exam.
 This will allow the teacher to submit the grade to be placed onto the student’s transcript.
 If this in not filled out, the grade cannot be submitted, and the grade will not be placed on the student’s transcript.

 All individuals have a right to an educational environment free from bias, prejudice, and bigotry.
-As members of the Hamilton High School educational community, students are expected to refrain from participating in acts of harassment that are designed to demean another student’s race, gender, ethnicity, religious preference, disability, or sexual orientation.CHECK YOUR STUDENTS GRADE AND DUE DATE: https://cusd80hhs.agilixbuzz.com
+As members of the Hamilton High School educational community, students are expected to refrain from participating in acts of harassment that are designed to demean another student’s race, gender, ethnicity, religious preference, disability, or sexual orientation.